danmoore83/parse-string-data/README.md

 # parse-string-data
-Parse data (object literal / array) from a text string and return a data structure This is particularly useful for extracting data from a text string, that doesnt conform to the JSON spec and will fail when using JSON.parse. e.g. data stored as a javascript object literal or array
+Parse data (object literal / array) from a text string and return a data structure

+This is particularly useful for extracting data from a text string, that doesnt conform to the JSON spec and will fail when using JSON.parse. e.g. data stored as a javascript object, without quotes surrounding the key:value pairs

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.